 Education Program History

-Although most know us for helping active duty members and their families cope with short-term financial needs, for over 70 years, the Air Force Aid Society has been dedicated to helping dependents of eligible Airmen to meet their post-secondary education expenses.
+Although most know us for helping active duty members and their families cope with short-term financial needs, for nearly 75 years, the Air Force Aid Society has been dedicated to helping dependents of eligible Airmen to meet their post-secondary education expenses.
 Dating back to our very beginnings during WWII, the Society has extended significant financial assistance for education programs, offerings made possible by the establishment of the Air Force Aid Society Education Fund.
 That this fund continues to thrive is a tribute to the wisdom and foresight of General Henry "Hap" Arnold and General Carl "Tooey" Spaatz who were instrumental in its creation.

 During the period from 1945 to 1979, the Society's Education Fund was able to provide over $31 million in direct education loan assistance to 19,000 Air Force families.
 A change of direction came in 1979 when the Society phased out its internally managed loan program in an attempt to broaden access to educational assistance through the Department of Education's Guaranteed Student/Parent Loan programs.
 These programs were initially of enormous benefit to Air Force families, particularly in the first two years when 23,000 applicants qualified for $52 million in guaranteed loans.
 Unfortunately, increasingly restrictive needs tests diminished the value of these programs to the point where the Society decided to explore additional educational assistance initiatives to meet Air Force community needs.
 Beginning in 1988, the Society launched the first of its own grant and loan programs that would eventually supplant participation in government sponsored programs.
 Guaranteed Student/Parent Loans were phased out in early 1993 as new emphasis was put on revitalizing the Education Fund to support more direct value programs.